 The best thing to do in these situations is to actively guide the customer to a mutually agreeable resolution.
 Instead of allowing the customer to make demands, get upset and meander their way through a complex situation, we take control and ensure a positive outcome.
 Lowering the perceived effort is the main goal of experience engineering.

-Let’s look at the three main customer service skills involved in experience engineering more closely.
+Let’s look at the three main customer experience skills involved in experience engineering more closely.

 “Demonstrating clear alignment with the customer and supporting them in an active way.”